 These immune tonics help modulate or regulate immune system response when taken on a regular basis.
 This means that your body is better able to fight germs yet less over-reactive in allergies and autoimmune disease.
 Complex starches, called polysaccharides, in medicinal mushrooms and astragalus basically send your immune system back to boot camp, improving immune cell function and signaling.
 Polysaccharides extract particularly when simmered in water for hours.

 Reishi and astragalus blend well with chai spices like cardamom, star anise, cinnamon, and a pinch of nutmeg for tea, or you can add them to soup broth.
-Feel free to include other medicinal mushrooms like shiitake and maitake, which have similar polysaccharides.
+Feel free to include other medicinal mushrooms like shiitake and maitake, which have similar polysaccharides that promote allergy relief.
 Nonetheless, reishi has unique fungal perks with anti-inflammatory10 and adaptogen properties; it’s performed well in preliminary studies for asthma and allergies.1112

 Horehound (Marrubium vulgare)

-Surprisingly, this bitter mint-family herb is among the most popular herbs consumed in the United States… thanks to its inclusion in cough drops.14 Though best known for its ability to ease wet coughs and improve expectoration in chest congestion, I find horehound invaluable in run-of-the-mill allergies.
+Surprisingly, this bitter mint-family herb is among the most popular herbs consumed in the United States… thanks to its inclusion in cough drops.14 Though best known for its ability to ease wet coughs and improve expectoration in chest congestion, I find horehound invaluable for allergy relief.
 It helps thin and move mucus in acute and chronic allergies, particularly those involving excess congestion, thick mucus, and post-nasal drip.